-A nationally recognized authority on federal criminal defense issues, Mr. Wisenberg is a frequent guest on MSNBC and CNBC.
-He has also appeared on National Public Radio, The Today Show, ABC's World News Tonight, ABC's Nightline, the CBS Morning News, CNN, and Fox News Network.
+A nationally recognized authority on federal criminal defense issues, Mr. Wisenberg is a repeat guest on CNBC, Wall Street Journal Live, and National Public Radio.
+He has also appeared on The Today Show, MSNBC, ABC's World News Tonight, ABC's Nightline, the CBS Morning News, CNN, and Fox News Network.
 Mr. Wisenberg's book, White Collar Crime: Securities Fraud, is published by Thomson Reuters--one of the world's leading legal publishing houses.

-Mr. Wisenberg's articles, essays and reviews have been published in the Washington Post, the National Law Journal, Corporate Counsel, the Wilson Quarterly and other leading journals, and he was the author of FindLaw's annual summary of the Supreme Court's criminal law and procedure decisions.
-He is Contributing Editor of the White Collar Crime Prof Blog.
+Mr. Wisenberg's articles, reviews, and op-ed pieces have been published in the Washington Post, the National Law Journal, Corporate Counsel, the Wilson Quarterly and other leading journals, and he was the author of FindLaw's annual summary of the Supreme Court's criminal law and procedure decisions.
+He is a Contributing Editor to the White Collar Crime Prof Blog.

 In the 1980s, Mr. Wisenberg served as Acting Special Counsel for Judicial Selection and Attorney-Advisor in the United States Department of Justice's Office of Legal Policy under United States Attorney General Edwin Meese.